-Getting to the Super Bowl is the most difficult feat to accomplish in the NFL, with some teams – like the Cleveland Browns, the Detroit Lions, the Houston Texans, and the Jacksonville Jaguars – having never even made an appearance.
+Getting to the Super Bowl ultimate goal and the greatest challenge for every NFL team.
+There are some franchises - the Cleveland Browns, the Detroit Lions, the Houston Texans, and the Jacksonville Jaguars – that never even made an appearance.
+There are also several others that have never experienced the joy of winning a Super Bowl.

 But even if you could do that, an NFL super-team wouldn’t have the same effect on the league as, say, an NBA super-team, since, with the exception of the quarterback, the nature of the game of football minimizes the impact each of the team’s eleven on-field players has overall.

-Yet somehow, the Dolphins, the Bills and the Patriots all figured out how to beat the system three seasons in a row with Super Bowl appearances.
+Yet, the Dolphins, Bills, and Patriots all somehow figured out how to beat the system three seasons in a row with Super Bowl appearances.

-Tough to say specifically, but it’s safe to say it has a lot to do with a special combination of players, coaching staff and front office.
+It’s tough to say what distinguishes those three teams from some of the other great teams in NFL history.
+However, it’s safe to say it has a lot to do with a special combination of players, coaching staff, and front office.

 One thing is clear: each of these franchises has and will produce multiple Hall-of-Famers, some whose names we’ve heard repeatedly and others who have remained virtually anonymous to this day.